openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_common/unittest_common_package_api/unittest_common_package_interfaces.md

 public func pprint(to: PrettyPrinter): PrettyPrinter
 ```

-Function: Prints ArrayList\<T> to the specified printer.
+Function: Prints the type value to the specified printer.

 Parameters: